 1819 – The seat of Government for Northern Tasmania was moved to George Town.

-1824 – The colony was moved back to Launceston after commissioner Bigge conclusively recommended Launceston.
+1824 – The northern headquarters was moved back to Launceston after commissioner Bigge conclusively recommended Launceston.
 The Cornwall Hotel, now Batman Fawkner Hotel is built in Launceston.

 1825 – Governor Macquarie returned to England.